H&J Medical Supplies Education Hub

 Durable Medical Equipment (DME)

-- Medicare Part B: Covers medically necessary DME, typically 80% after deductible.
+• Medicare Part B: Covers medically necessary DME, typically 80% after you meet your deductible.

-- NYS Medicaid: Often requires prior approval; must be deemed cost-effective and necessary.
+• NYS Medicaid: Often requires prior approval; the equipment must be deemed cost‑effective and necessary.

-Medicaid may cover if medically needed; Medicare generally excludes these unless provided as part of home health services.
+Medicaid may cover incontinence supplies if they are medically needed; Medicare generally excludes these unless provided as part of home health services.

 Personal Protective Equipment (PPE)

 Medicare rarely covers general PPE.
-NYS Medicaid may cover under limited conditions if medically justified.
+NY S Medicaid may cover PPE under limited conditions if medically justified.

 Dual Eligibility: Medicare & Medicaid

-Some individuals qualify for both—commonly called “dual eligibles.”
-Medicaid may help with Medicare’s premiums, deductibles, or copays.
+Some individuals qualify for both Medicare and Medicaid—commonly called “dual eligibles.”
+Medicaid may help with Medicare’s premiums, deductibles or copays.
+Programmes include:

-- Medicare Savings Programs (MSPs): QMB, SLMB, QI can pay Part B premiums and other costs if your income qualifies.
+• Medicare Savings Programmes (MSPs): Programmes like QMB, SLMB and QI can pay Part B premiums and other costs if your income qualifies.

-- Managed Long-Term Care (MLTC): Additional in-home support for those who need help with activities of daily living.
+• Managed Long‑Term Care (MLTC): Provides additional in‑home support for those who need help with activities of daily living.

-- Coordination of Benefits: Medicaid acts as a secondary payer after Medicare’s coverage.
+• Coordination of Benefits: Medicaid acts as a secondary payer after Medicare has paid its share.

 Best Practices & Actionable Tips

-- Watch Deadlines: Missing an enrollment window (IEP, GEP, etc.) can result in coverage gaps or penalties.
+1. Watch Deadlines: Missing an enrollment window (such as the IEP, GEP or SEP) can result in coverage gaps or penalties.

-- Compare Plans: Use the Medicare Plan Finder or talk to insurance reps for private options.
+2. Compare Plans: Use the Medicare Plan Finder or consult insurance representatives for private options.

-- Stay Organized: Keep pay stubs, IDs, insurance cards, and proof of residency in one folder for easy reference.
+3. Stay Organised: Keep pay stubs, IDs, insurance cards and proof of residency in one folder for easy reference.

-- Utilize Free Counseling: HIICAP in NY and other local agencies offer unbiased help for Medicare/Medicaid rules.
+4. Utilise Free Counselling: HIICAP in New York and other local agencies offer unbiased help with Medicare/Medicaid rules.

 Frequently Asked Questions